Michellehlcn/Princes-theatre-lexicon/README.md

 There were quite a few hurdles along the way.
 Working with broken APIs was completely new to me.
 I found the try statement to be helpful as it allows a block of code to be tested for errors while it is being executed.
 Testing was the biggest hurdle.
 Having done limited unit tests with Javascript previously I spent most of my time on this project watching videos, reading documentation and purchased some courses on React testing to help.
+On deployment I've noticed some issues that don't appear locally.
+On Surge I've added a mui price icon to display in red so Cinema World price doesn't display blank.
+In Vercel I've left it to appear blank to show the render without the mui icon conditional.
+Unfortunately locally I was able to have the mui icon appear green if an error occurred and Cinema World price was cheaper than Film World and red if the opposite.
+I have commented out this code in the MovieComponent.js.
+App functions well locally.

 # Future